Liuyvjin/cypack/README.md

 Don't forget to add a file `__compile__.py` with nothing in package to compiled.

-You can use use PBR with cypackage in `setup.cfg`:
+You can use use PBR with cypack in `setup.cfg`:

 ```
 [metadata]
 name = my_compiled_project
-setup_requires=cypackage,pbr
+setup_requires=cypack,pbr
-cypackage=True
+cypack=True
 pbr=True
 ...
 [options]
 install_requires =
-    cypackage
+    cypack
 ```

 or `setup.py`